DEIS-Tools/AalWiNes-Web/content/_index.md

-# Introduction

-The AalWiNes network verification suite performs the verification of forwarding rules in MPLS routing tables in the presence of link failures.
+The AalWiNes network verification suite performs fast (polynomial time) verification of forwarding rules in MPLS routing tables in the presence of link failures.
 In MPLS, packet labels can be nested in order to provide tunneling through the network or to handle link failures by fast-reroute mechanism.
 This mechanism relies on pushing a new MPLS